Jonish-Abisheck/Jonish-Abisheck.github.io/_pages/about.md

 I hold a minor in Robotics and am deeply interested in the field.
 The interdisciplinary nature of robotics makes it particularly fascinating for me to learn and explore.

-For a look into my projects look into my portfolio ☝️.
+To explore my projects in more detail, please take a look at my portfolio ☝️.